Long-Term Lease in Thailand

 Extinction and Renewal of a long-term lease in Thailand

-Long-term leases naturally came to their agreed conclusion without further notice as the time period ended based on Section 564.
-However, if a tenant lingered in the premises after expiration and the landlord levied no objection, the contract would be deemed indefinitely renewed in line with Section 570.
-Ownership transfers did not invalidate leases either, binding new proprietors to the same agreement as specified in Section 569.
-Agricultural tenancies included the right to remain until crop harvesting concluded as granted in Section 571.
+Long-term leases naturally reached their agreed conclusion without further notice as the time period ended under Section 564.
+However, if a tenant remained on the premises after expiration and the landlord raised no objection, the law deemed the contract indefinitely renewed in line with Section 570.
+Ownership transfers did not invalidate leases either, and the law bound new proprietors to the same agreement as Section 569 specifies.
+Agricultural tenancies included the right for tenants to remain until crop harvesting concluded, as Section 571.

 Supreme court decision on Automatic Lease Renewal Clauses

-The Supreme court of Thailand lately issued a landmark ruling in Case No. 4655/2566 that radically modified the legal framework for long-term leases in Thailand.
-The judges declared automatically renewing clauses in 30-year contracts as wholly void from the onset because they contravened the statutory 30-year limit set in Section 540 of the Civil and Commercial Code.
-The ruling explicitly established that any arrangements made initially for renewals exceeding 30 years flouted Thai law.
-It specifically held such approaches circumvented Section 540 of the CCC, which stipulates that leases could not legally bind proprietors or their successors for longer than 30 years.
+The Supreme Court of Thailand recently issued a landmark ruling in Case No. 4655/2566 that radically modified the legal framework for long-term leases in Thailand.
+Judges declared automatically renewing clauses in 30-year contracts wholly void from the outset because they contravened the statutory 30-year limit set in Section 540 of the Civil and Commercial Code.
+The ruling explicitly established that any arrangements that parties made initially for renewals exceeding 30 years violated Thai law.
+It specifically held that such approaches circumvented Section 540 of the Civil and Commercial Code, which stipulates that leases cannot legally bind proprietors or their successors for longer than 30 years.

-The Court issued a perplexing ruling regarding the permissible duration of immovable property leases.
-According to Malaysian law, leases cannot exceed 30 years in length, including any potential renewals.
-However, the parties in this case contracted for lease renewals at the outset, hoping to circumvent this legal restriction.
-In a burst of clarity, the Court concluded such efforts were ineffective and the specified renewal terms invalid from the beginning.
+The Court also addressed the permissible duration of immovable property leases.
+Malaysian law limits leases to a maximum of 30 years, including any potential renewals.
+However, in this case, the parties included lease renewals in the original contract in an attempt to circumvent this legal restriction.
+The Court concluded that such efforts were ineffective and that the specified renewal terms were invalid from the beginning.

-Not only did the Court invalidate pre-agreed lease renewals, it rejected the argument that a lessor’s promise to renew alone could be enforced.
-Any agreements to extend leases past 30 years, whether included in the original contract or not, were deemed void at the inception.
-For lessees, this meant they had no recourse to legally compel promised renewals upon expiration of the initial term, no matter the circumstances.
+Court not only invalidated pre-agreed lease renewals but also rejected the argument that a lessor’s promise to renew alone could be enforced.
+The Court deemed any agreements to extend leases beyond 30 years void from the outset, whether parties included them in the original contract or not.
+For lessees, this meant they had no legal recourse to compel promised renewals upon expiration of the initial term, regardless of the circumstances.

 Benefits of the Long-Term Lease in Thailand